alexgo-io/alexlab-doc/product-features/self-service-listing.md

 ### How it works?

-Self-Service Listing allows you to **create your own liquidity pool** on the ALEX DEX, enabling the permissionless trade of the **listed token** against a so-called **anchor token** within the exchange.
+Self-Service Listing allows you to **create your own liquidity pool** on the ALEX DEX, enabling the **permissionless trade** of the **listed token** with an **anchor token** within the exchange.
 The anchor token is typically one with a stable value, providing a reliable reference point for defining the price of the newly listed token.

-Pool creation typically takes between 24 to 48 hours.
-Once the pool is created, the price discovery phase begins: users can start trading the listed token with the anchor token and viceversa.
-Users interested in providing liquidity will be able to do it as in any other ALEX pool.
+Pool creation usually takes between 24 to 48 hours.
+Once the pool is created and live, the price discovery phase begins: users can start trading the listed token against the anchor token and viceversa.
+Users interested in providing liquidity can contribute to the pool like any other ALEX pool.

 {% hint style="info" %}
-**Avaiblable Anchor Tokens:** Native _STX_ currency, _ALEX_ token and _aBTC_ token.
+Avaiblable Anchor Tokens: Native _STX_ currency, _ALEX_ token and _aBTC_ token.
 {% endhint %}

-The trading pool is ruled by [ALEX Automated Market Maker (AMM)](../../detailed-information/alexs-automated-market-maker-amm.md) algorithm which determines the exchange rate (price) and balances dynamic.
+The trading pool operates under the [ALEX Automated Market Maker (AMM)](../../detailed-information/alexs-automated-market-maker-amm.md) algorithm, which dynamically determines the exchange rate (price) based on the trades.

 ### Minimum requirements